outovhush/revops-portfolio/swag_23_pipeline_correlations/README.md

 in 2023 Outbound targeted largest accounts (median 252 vs. Inbound's 65 employees) but suffered low-end winrate (22% vs. Inbound’s 38%).
 Field (conferences) targeted mid-size accounts with median account of 144, and remained limited by the available conference audiences.
 Winrates and deal close cycles for Field is on par with Inbound.

-It’s tempting to explain Field performance - its winrates and deal cycles on par with Inbound  - by the combination of the personal contact with the attractive physical items being marketed, however Field numbers are less certain with fewer datapoints available.
+It’s tempting to explain Field performance - its winrates and deal cycles similar to Inbound's  - by the combination of the personal contact with the attractive physical items being marketed, however Field numbers are less certain with fewer datapoints available.

 ### __Business Recommendations__